 A Logo on a Website Does Not Mean the Factory Is Certified

-Certification fraud is not theoretical — it happens.
-A European importer places a 40-foot container order with a Chinese pencil supplier that displays FSC and BSCI logos on their website and Alibaba storefront.
-The goods arrive at Rotterdam.
-The retailer's compliance team requests verification documents.
-The FSC certificate number does not exist in the public database.
-The BSCI audit expired 14 months ago.
-The entire shipment is rejected at the compliance portal stage — before a single pencil reaches the shelf.
+As a procurement manager sourcing pencils for European retail, your supplier qualification process has exactly two outcomes: the compliance pack clears, or the container gets rejected at the port.
+There is no middle ground.
+Certification fraud is not theoretical — in 2024, a European stationery importer placed a 40-foot container order with a Chinese pencil supplier displaying FSC and BSCI logos on their website and Alibaba storefront.
+Goods arrived at Rotterdam.
+The retailer's compliance team ran the verification.
+FSC certificate number: not found in the public database.
+BSCI audit: expired 14 months ago.
+Result: entire shipment rejected at the compliance portal stage — before a single pencil reached a retail shelf.
+USD 45,000 in cargo value, plus demurrage, plus a broken retail programme.
+This guide exists so you are never the procurement manager in that story.

 Verifying certifications is not optional due diligence.
 It is the step that separates a successful import from a warehouse full of unsellable inventory.
 Here is how to verify each major certification that European retailers require from pencil manufacturers.